MarcoANT9/simple_shell/README.md

 ## Description

-The simple shell is a command line interpreter that was first conceived by Ken Thompson in 1971.
-Users can direct the operation of the computer by entering commands as text for a command line interpreter to execute, or by creating text scripts of one or more such commands.
-This shell includes basic functionality found in the traditional Unix shell.
+The simple shell is a command line interpreter where it provides direct communication between the user and the machine.
+This shell includes the basic functionality found in the traditional Unix shell.

 ## Repository Contents
 Simple Shell files: